junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Rarely, isoniazid causes anemia, nerve pains in the hands and feet, muscle twitching, or even seizures, especially in malnourished persons.

-These side effects can usually be treated by giving 50 mg of pyridoxine (vitamin B6) daily, by mouth (p.
-393).
+These side effects can usually be treated by giving 50 mg of pyridoxine (vitamin B6) daily, by mouth ([page 393](#page-393)).

 Sometimes isoniazid can damage the liver.

-Persons who develop the signs of hepatitis (yellow color of skin and eyes, itching, loss of appetite, pain in the belly, see p.
-172) while taking isoniazid should stop taking the medicine.
+Persons who develop the signs of hepatitis (yellow color of skin and eyes, itching, loss of appetite, pain in the belly, see [page 172](#page-172)) while taking isoniazid should stop taking the medicine.

-Dosage for isoniazid (5 mg/kg/day for adults; 10 mg/kg/day for children): using tablets of 100 mg
+_Dosage for_ isoniazid (5 mg/kg/day for adults; 10 mg/kg/day for children): using tablets of 100 mg

 Give isoniazid once a day.